 The result of getting a hearing implant for your child can be life changing.
 The steps to better hearing for your child can help make all the difference for learning, growing and becoming independent throughout life.
 You will have the support team you need through your child's journey to better hearing.

-Unlike hearing aids, hearing implants may be covered by your insurance plan, including Medicaid.* Consult with your insurance company as soon as possible regarding eligibility of coverage for your child, as well as your estimated out-of-pocket expenses.
+Hearing implants may be covered by your insurance plan, including Medicaid.* Consult with your insurance company as soon as possible regarding eligibility of coverage for your child, as well as your estimated out-of-pocket expenses.

 Your child’s audiologist will help you through this process.
 He or she will submit the necessary paperwork to the insurance company on your behalf.